What does a Scrum Master do all day?

 - What are some of the common FAQs about scrum master job description?

-Although the scrum framework is mostly adopted by software development teams, its principles and practices can be applied to any teamwork or industry.
+While Scrum is most commonly used by software development teams, its principles and practices can be applied to any industry or teamwork.

 Scrum Master Roles and Responsibilities